The Ultimate Personal Wiki Software Guide (2026)

 Wikis, originating from the Hawaiian word for "quick", are collaborative hypertext publications accessible via a web browser.
 They can contain multiple pages dedicated to different subjects.
 While Wikipedia is the most renowned example, the first wiki software, WikiWikiWeb (now archived), was created in 1995 by Ward Cunningham.

-Wikis differ from the traditional content management systems because the pages don't have specific owner, and in most cases, everybody is free to create and edit pages.
+Wikis differ from traditional content management systems because pages don't have a specific owner, and in most cases, everybody is free to create and edit pages.

 This openness fosters a sense of community among users.
 It allows for rapid content development and knowledge sharing.
 Mistakes can be quickly corrected, and new information added seamlessly.
 The collective effort ensures wikis remain up-to-date and relevant.